Racism is a Form of Trauma

 Make it easier for people of color to find and become mental health professionals

-“With the resurgence of political and racial tension against people of color, finding a therapist to help young people show up authentically in the therapeutic space has become even more critical,” wrote Chelsi Clark Ph.D., NCSP, LPC, Charlie Health’s Director of BIPOC Programming, in an article for our website.
+“With the resurgence of political and racial tension against people of color, finding a therapist to help young people show up authentically in the therapeutic space has become even more critical,” wrote Chelsi Clark Ph.D., NCSP, LPC, Charlie Health’s Director of BIPOC Programming.
 “The history of oppression and racism is connected to the current circumstances of the deteriorating mental health of Black and brown youth.”

 Ensuring everyone can access racially concordant mental health professionals requires more therapists of color.
 We need more programs like the Minority Fellowship Program that reduce financial barriers to education and training.